ethyca/fidesops/docs/fidesops/docs/guides/masking_strategies.md

 In fidesops, your options to pseudonymize data are captured in "masking strategies".
 Fidesops supports a wide variety of masking strategies for different purposes when used directly as an API including HMAC, hashing, encryption, and randomization.
-However, note that fidesops only supports the "null" strategy when processing privacy requests right now, but we'll be adding support for all masking strategies in an upcoming release!
+However, note that fidesops only supports the `null_rewrite` strategy when processing privacy requests right now, but we'll be adding support for all masking strategies in an upcoming release!